smkent/safeway-coupons/README.md

 and attempt to select all of the "Safeway for U" electronic coupons on the site so they don't have to each be clicked manually.

+## Design notes

+Safeway's sign in page is protected by a web application firewall (WAF). safeway-coupons performs authentication using a headless instance of Google Chrome.
+Authentication may fail based on your IP's reputation, either by presenting a CAPTCHA or denying sign in attempts altogether. safeway-coupons currently does not have support for prompting the user to solve CAPTCHAs.

+Once a signed in session is established, coupon clipping is performed using HTTP requests via [requests][requests].

 ## Installation and usage with Docker

 A Docker container is provided which runs safeway-coupons with cron.
 The cron